nucleargezi/nucleargezi.github.io/README.md

 ## Deploying to GitHub Pages

-1. Set the URL_BASE environment variable to your own repository in [Environments](../../settings/environments).
+1. Set the URL_BASE in [.env](./.env).
+If you would like to keep it in secret, please set it in either `.env.{production,development}` file in root or [Environments](../../settings/environments).
    - For a GitHub page `https://username.github.io/repo`, the URL base is `/repo/`.
-2. Change Source's "Build and deployment" to "GitHub Actions" in [Page Settings](../../settings/pages).
+1. Change Source's "Build and deployment" to "GitHub Actions" in [Page Settings](../../settings/pages).
-3. Push your changes to the `main` branch and it will automatically deploy to GitHub Pages by [CI](.github/workflows/gh-pages.yml).
+1. Push your changes to the `main` branch and it will automatically deploy to GitHub Pages by [CI](.github/workflows/gh-pages.yml).

 ## Customization